kelloggm/div-by-zero-checker/INSTRUCTIONS.md

 • The top of your lattice (and only the top!) should have `@DefaultQualifierInHierarchy`.

 • Use `@SubtypeOf({Top.class, Other.class, ...})` to indicate direct subtype relationships.
-If you wouldn’t draw those edges in the lattice diagram, you do not need to include them in the subtype list.
+If you wouldn't draw those edges in the lattice diagram, you do not need to include them in the subtype list.

 Functions you need to fill in throughout the code are at the tops of their respective files.
 Helper functions are available in some places, and code you do not need to touch is marked as “Checker Framework plumbing.”

 However, you are welcome to extend your analysis in any way you choose, should you have the time and interest to do so.